How to Start an LLC in Illinois

 You’re free to include almost any rule in your operating agreement as long as it doesn’t contradict the Articles of Organization or Illinois law.
 Operating agreements are internal documents, so you don’t need to file yours with the Secretary of State.

-Your business’s EIN (employer identification number) is the number the IRS will use to identify your business on tax forms.
+Your business’s EIN (Employer Identification Number) is the number the IRS uses to identify your business on tax forms.
 Basically, it’s a social security number for your business.
 The IRS lets you apply for an EIN for free online and by mail.
 Or you can skip the paperwork and hire Northwest to file for you.

 Learn How to get an EIN for your LLC.

-To maintain and grow your business, you’ll need to keep up with permits, licenses, and more to stay compliant.
-Here’s what you need to know.
+To continue operating your business, you need to maintain compliance by keeping up with permits, licenses, and more.
+Here’s what you’ll need to do.

 Opening a bank account

 The next step is to open a business bank account.
-This step is essential for LLCs, since your limited liability depends on keeping business and personal finances separate.
+This is essential for LLCs because your limited liability depends on keeping business and personal finances separate.

-When you go to the bank to open an account for your Illinois LLC, be sure to bring:
+When you open an account for your Illinois LLC at a bank, be sure to bring:

 - Illinois LLC Articles of Organization (a copy is fine)